-Vertical Ascent/Challenge is a program requiring students to ascend a variety of artificial elements whilst being belayed by peers in their group.
+2 3 9 10 11 12 13 Vertical Ascent/Challenge is a program requiring students to ascend a variety of artificial elements whilst being belayed by peers within their group.
 Each student attempts to climb various elements, which may include the cargo net, caving ladders and the wobbly wall.
 Each student learns how to belay a climber and perform pre-climb checks for maximum safety.
 Elements vary in level for all students, from simple to more difficult climbs for those looking for an extreme challenge.

-Available at: Ern Halliday and Point Walter.
-Challenge considerations: Team and individual (climber) height challenge.
+Available at: Ern Halliday and Woodman Point.
+Challenge considerations: Individual (climber) and team critical thinking challenge at height requiring body coordination.
 Duration of program: 90 minutes.
 Items required: Enclosed shoes, knee-length shorts, t-shirt covering midriff and shoulders, sunscreen (if outside) and water bottle.
-Long hair must be tied back.
-Focused Core Shared Values: Social and civic responsibility.
+All long hair must be tied back.
+Focused Core Shared Values: Respect and concern for others and their rights.Social and civic responsibility.